str-ucture/str-pdf/README.md

    with the file `utils/_gsprint.py` from this repository for the app to work properly.

 2. **Ghostscript Binary (gsdll64.dll)**
    The binary file required for Ghostscript to run properly is provided in the `utils/gsdll64.dll` file.
-It is important to note that this file has **not** been modified but is necessary for the **str-pdf** app to work properly.
+It is important to note that this file was accessed from a ghostscript portable available at *https://portableapps.com/apps/utilities/ghostscript_portable* and it has **not** been modified but is necessary for the **str-pdf** app to work properly.

 If this file is missing from your `utils` folder, please download it from this repository and place it in the `utils` folder.